-Fiscal Year Ended June 30 2022 2021 2020 2019 2018 2017 2016 2015 2014 2013 Annual money-weighted rate of return, net of investment expenses Not applicable Not applicable Not applicable Not applicable Not applicable Not applicable
+Fiscal Year Ended June 30 2023 2022 2021 2020 2019 2018 2017 2016 2015 2014 Annual money-weighted rate of return, net of investment expenses Not applicable

 The money-weighted rate of return considers the changing amounts actually invested during a period and weights the amount of OPEB plan investments by the proportion of time they are available to earn a return during that period.
 The rate of return is then calculated by solving, through an iterative process, for the rate that equates the sum of the weighted external cash flows into and out of the OPEB plan investments to the ending fair value of OPEB plan investments.